STORIES OF OUR FAMILIES

 Years ago I embarked on a journey of research and discovery in writing the stories of my family through the use of oral tradition and genealogical research.
 I try to provide photographs to accompany the stories, helping to bring the humanity of our ancestors alive as I attempt to document their lives.
 My goal is to create a legacy for future generations, recognizing the importance of knowing the people we come from, and understanding their struggles and achievements in the context of their era.

-The menu above will lead you to sixty-five lovingly compiled pages of family stories, photos and videos.
+The menu above will lead you to seventy-one lovingly compiled pages of family stories, photos and videos.
 I hope you enjoy reading them as much as I enjoy creating them.

 Each section contains the title story plus several others.
 Just toggle and click.